Is Your Webinar SEO-Friendly? A Guide to Creating Effective Content

 Hosting video webinars (or adding video content) is a great way to boost your webinar’s potential and grab your audience’s attention.
 Video SEO experts recommend hosting webinars on ad-free private video platforms and avoiding YouTube because of their default video SEO features.
 A combination of machine and manual effort will definitely boost your search engine visibility, which is where video keyword research comes in.

-Video keyword research involves finding keywords and key phrases that people use when they’re searching for online video content.
+Video keyword research involves finding keywords and key phrases that people use when they’re searching for online video content whether it is created by a browser-based video maker or from a professional tool.
 Most video keyword research focuses on popular platforms like YouTube and Vimeo.

 If you can identify what keywords people are using when searching for videos, you can optimize for those keywords so that your videos are shown at the top of search results.